yahayuta/draponquest/README.md

 - ✅ HP persists between battles, resets only on game over
 - ✅ ESC only exits battle after win/lose
 - ✅ Javadoc documentation for all main files
+- ✅ All code comments translated to English for improved readability
 - ✅ Debug logging for all major logic (see console output)
 - ✅ Random monster encounters (3% chance on movement)
 - ✅ Multiple monster types with unique stats and appearances
 - ✅ Monster class with individual HP and attack ranges
-- ✅ Balanced combat with reduced monster attack values
+- ✅ Balanced combat with reduced monster attack values (monsters are weaker)
-- ✅ Battle win counter with real-time display
+- ✅ Battle rewards displayed: Gain XP and Gold after each victory, displayed prominently.
 - ✅ Modern battle UI with centered, spaced elements
 - ✅ Complete audio system with authentic Final Fantasy-style sound effects and background music
 - ✅ Audio controls (M/T keys for toggle, [ ] for volume)